 - Implement job separation and/or rotation.
 Except for the principals of the company or highly trusted individuals, nobody should have the authority to complete a sensitive transaction by himself from start to finish.
 This applies to operations such as generating and paying invoices, placing orders, reconciling bank and credit accounts, etc. It can also apply to those who handle data, such as technical personnel who make backups.
 This control is mostly operational and policy-based, but it can be enforced with technical configuration of permissions.
 By requiring more than one person to complete a transaction or handle data (separation), the assigned employees would have to collude to engage in malfeasance, which is much riskier than doing it alone.
 If separation is not feasible, you can rotate jobs, so that one employee can't have free reign to steal from your company without knowing that someone else will eventually take over the assets he used, leading to discovery of the misconduct.
 Rotation is particularly important in technology because auditing by supervisors may not reveal wrongdoing if the perpetrator is skilled enough at hiding the evidence from supervisors who do not have a high level of technical knowledge.

-The following controls may be valuable, but are likely to impact operations and thus should not be implemented unless there is a reason, and only with careful and thorough planning.
+The following controls may be valuable, but are likely to impact operations and thus should not be implemented unless the costs and benefits are evaluated with careful and thorough planning.
 In addition, after deployment, they must be monitored and tuned to prevent negative impact to operations and ensure continuing value.
-These are listed here because you may see reference to them in administration consoles of your on-premises systems or cloud services, or in sales pitches from security solutions providers.
+These are listed here because you may see reference to these as "Best Practices" in administration consoles of your on-premises systems or cloud services, or in sales pitches from security solutions providers.
 Each has a brief description and explanation as to why they may or may not apply to your business.

 - Denial-of-service prevention.
 These are controls that can protect your website or other publicly-accessible service nodes from being taken offline if malicious actors bombard them with network packets designed for that purpose.
 However, in many cases, implementing these controls can lead to legitimate visitors being blocked unintentionally, and most small businesses are unlikely to be the target of such attacks.